ymherklotz/verismith/README.md

 ## Configuration

-VeriSmith can be configured using a [TOML](https://github.com/toml-lang/toml) file.
+Verismith can be configured using a [TOML](https://github.com/toml-lang/toml) file.
 There are four main sections in the configuration file, an example can be seen [here](/examples/config.toml).